+Consultants who are bound by the actuarial Code of Professional Conduct, adopted by the Academy of Actuaries, the Society of Actuaries (SOA) and the Conference of Consulting Actuaries (CCA), should consider whether receipt of the MSA Advisory Report is acceptable under Precept 7 regarding Conflicts of Interest.
+For other professions, similar consideration should be made if bound by similar professionalism standards.

-Prior to finalizing the MSA Advisory Report, the MSA Team will present the draft MSA Advisory Report to Participating States on a regulatory-only WebEx call, as deemed necessary, to provide an overview of the recommendations and respond to questions from Participating States.
+Prior to finalizing the MSA Advisory Report, the MSA Team will present the draft MSA Advisory Report to Participating States on a regulatory-only call, as deemed necessary, to provide an overview of the recommendations and respond to questions from Participating States.

-The MSA Team will issue the final MSA Advisory Report to the Participating States after consideration of any comments and questions from Participating States.
+The MSA Team will issue the final MSA Advisory Report to the Participating States and the insurer after consideration of any comments and questions from Participating States.

-The MSA Advisory Report will include standardized content as reflected in Appendix A, with modifications as necessary for any unique factors specific to the rate proposal.
-The content and format are based on feedback received from state insurance departments and the LTCI (EX) Task Force during the pilot project.
+The MSA Advisory Report will include standardized content, as reflected in Appendix A, with modifications, as necessary, for any unique factors specific to the rate proposal.
+The content and format are based on feedback received from state insurance departments and the Long-Term Care Insurance (EX) Task Force during the pilot project.

-The content and format of the MSA Advisory Report may be modified in the future under the direction of the LTCI (EX) Task Force, or appointed Subgroup, as the MSA Team gains more experience in generating the reports and receives more feedback through this process.
+The content and format of the MSA Advisory Report may be modified in the future under the direction of the Task Force, or an appointed subgroup, as the MSA Team gains more experience in generating the reports and receives more feedback from Participating states and the insurer, through this process.

-Timeline for Review and Distribution of the MSA Report
+Timeline for Review and Distribution of the MSA Advisory Report

 The draft MSA Advisory Report will be made available to Participating States for a two-week comment period prior to being finalized.
-The following timeline for this comment period and distribution of the final MSA Advisory Report will be adhered to as close as possible, barring timing delays due to, e.g., holidays or other unexpected events
+The following timeline for this comment period and distribution of the final MSA Advisory Report will be adhered to as close as possible, barring timing delays due to holidays or other unexpected events.
+Note that the MSA Review is intended to occur before filings are made to the state insurance departments, therefore not affecting state insurance departments’ required timelines for review.
+However, use of the MSA Advisory Report by the state review may result in a reduced is expected to reduce the amount of time required for the state to complete its review.

+Pre-Distribution - Share the draft MSA Advisory Report with the insurer.
+The insurer will be given the opportunity to interact with the MSA Team to ask questions and understand the MSA Team’s reasoning.

-Day 1 – Distribution of a draft MSA Advisory Report to all Participating States
+Day 1 – Distribution of a draft MSA Advisory Report to all Participating States.

-Day 5-7 – Regulator-to-regulator WebEx conference call of all Participating States during which the MSA Team will present the recommendations in the MSA Advisory Report and seek comments from states
+Day 5-7 – Regulator-to-regulator conference call of all Participating States during which the MSA Team will present the recommendations in the MSA Advisory Report and seek comments from states.

-Day 21 – Deadline for comments on the initial MSA Advisory Report
+Day 21 – Deadline for comments on the draft MSA Advisory Report.

-Day 35 – Distribution of the final MSA Advisory Report, with consideration of comments, to Participating States
+Day 35 – Distribution of the final MSA Advisory Report, with consideration of comments, to Participating States and the insurer.

-Date to be determined by the Insurer – Individual rate increase filings submitted to each state insurance department
+Date TBD by the Insurer – Individual rate increase filings submitted to each state insurance department.

-Date to be determined by each state’s department of insurance – approval or disapproval of the rate increase filing submitted to in each state
+Date TBD by each state’s DOI – Approval or disapproval of the rate increase filing submitted in each state.

 Feedback to the MSA Team